JAMKuttan/ChIPseq_Analysis/docs/index.md

 # Astrocyte ChIPseq analysis Workflow Package

 This SOP describes the analysis pipeline of downstream analysis of ChIP-seq sequencing data.
-This pipeline includes (1) Quality control, (2) Peak annotation, (3) Differential peak analysis, and (4) motif analysis.
+This pipeline includes (1) Quality control using Deeptools, (2) Peak annotation, (3) Differential peak analysis, and (4) motif analysis.
 BAM files and SORTED peak BED files selected as input.
-For each file this workflow:
+For each sample this workflow:

     1) Annotate all peaks using ChipSeeker
     2) Qulity control and signal profiling with Deeptools